Code-Institute-Submissions/MS1-tartan-taps/README.md

 - Galaxy Fold: [Portrait](documentation/testing/device-testing/fold-p.png), [Landscape](documentation/testing/device-testing/fold-l.png)
 - Iphone 4: [Portrait](documentation/testing/device-testing/iphone4-p.png), [Landscape](documentation/testing/device-testing/iphone4-l.png)

 These simulated tests only show the home page logo, navbar, and jumbotron as this is where I experienced most of issues due to the jumbotron's viewport height.
-As can be seen there is no overlapping and the website is responsive for every page on all device sizes listed.
+As can be seen, there is no overlapping and the website is responsive for every page on all device sizes listed.

 ## Solved Bugs
 - The burger menu in the navbar for smaller devices would not drop down to reveal the nav-links.
     - Error: I did not have the JS popper in the correct position in the HTML docs.
-    - Fix: to correct this I added the script after the the footer and any modals, and before the body closing tag.
+    - Fix: to correct this I added the script after the footer and any modals, and before the body closing tag.
 - I wanted to add a sticky-top class to the navbar so that when it was scrolled past it would stick to the top of the screen.
     - Error: I originally had the navbar in the header section, which was inheriting properties preventing the navbar from sticking.
-    - Fix: I moved the navbar outside the header class, and added a sticky-top class from bootstrap which sticks to the top of the page when scrolled past.
+    - Fix: I moved the navbar outside the header class and added a sticky-top class from bootstrap which sticks to the top of the page when scrolled past.
 - The home page cards when moving from small to medium devices would display on the same row and overlap one another.
-    - Error: The col class was orignally written as col-md-4, so on medium devices 3 cards would try to fit on the same row resulting in overlapping.
+    - Error: The col class was originally written as col-md-4, so on medium devices, 3 cards would try to fit on the same row resulting in overlapping.
     - Fix: I corrected this to col-md-6 so that only 2 cards would display on one row on medium devices.
     - Note: This was a common error until I got a better grasp of bootstrap's grid system.
-- Jumbotron text "New Year New Beer" was overlapping the navbar on Iphone 5/SE and Galaxy Fold, when in a horizontal position on Google Dev Tools.
+- Jumbotron text "New Year New Beer" was overlapping the navbar on iphone 5/SE and Galaxy Fold, when in a horizontal position on Google Dev Tools.
     - Error: As the jumbotron's height is measured by viewport height there isn't sufficient room for all the jumbotron text to fit.
     - Fix: Max-height media queries for 320px (iphone 5 height horizontally) & 280px (Galaxy Fold height horizontally) have been added to increase the height of the jumbotron to include all the text.
-I could of omitted some of the jumbotron text however I did not want to do this, as it would affect the first user goal to know at a glance what the company offers.
+I could have omitted some of the jumbotron text however I did not want to do this, as it would affect the first user goal to know at a glance what the company offers.
 - Home, Breweries and Customise Your crate page "cards" did not fit when testing the responsiveness on Galaxy Fold platform.
     - Error: The width of the cards was wider than the screen width of the device.
     - Fix: Max-width media queries for 280px, have been added which has reduced the size of the cards so they are no longer wider than the screen width.
 As the width of the cards have reduced this meant that text and visit website buttons were pushed out of the cards on the Breweries page.
 I have corrected this with an additional media query, changing the height to auto on the card body.
 - Although not a bug I had a lot of repeated CSS for font-family and color due to lack of project planning at the beginning of the project.
     - Fix: I created 4 classes for text content and styled them in CSS.
 This resulted in 50 lines of repeated CSS removed from the style.css.
-- After viewing the home page layout on "Am I responsive" I wasn't happy with how far down the screen the jumbotron text appeared, and noticed that on iphone 4 the jumbotron text was overlapping the navbar.
+- After viewing the home page layout on "Am I responsive" I wasn't happy with how far down the screen the jumbotron text appeared and noticed that on iphone 4 the jumbotron text was overlapping the navbar.
     - Fix: Changed the size of the jumbotron from 115vh to 100vh, to push the text back up the screen, and added additional media queries to ensure the jumbotron text does not overlap the navbar on different devices.